 First of all, we need to get acquainted with three main categories of headphones.

 Circumaural headphones have ear pads that cover the whole ear.
-Due to their comfortable padding, they are a perfect choice for prolonged sessions in home settings, and what’s more, they tend to possess exceptional bass response.
+Due to their comfortable padding, they are a perfect choice for prolonged sessions in-home settings, and what’s more, they tend to possess exceptional bass response.
 The major drawback, however, is that they are quite large and bulky, so they aren’t the most stylish and portable choice there is.

 On the other hand, on-ear (supra-aural) headphones come with smaller pads that don’t cover your ears completely.
 One of their main selling points is their ability to block off unwanted external noise, which is why so many professional DJs use them.
-That and the fact that they are highly comfortable, except when they are designed with tight fit in mind.
+That and the fact that they are highly comfortable, except when they are designed with a tight fit in mind.

 Finally, we have in-ear headphones.
-They are lightweight and compact, and tailored to everyday on-the-go use.
+They are lightweight and compact and tailored to everyday on-the-go use.
 They’re less pricey than the two other types of products and should fit any budget.
 The only problem is that you cannot expect the same level of quality as with on-ear and over-ear headphones.

 This actually brings us to an important point—setting a budget, the maximum limit you cannot afford to go over.
 Know that it’s not overly realistic to get top-notch headphones for $20, as they cost considerably more (usually in the range of $200+).
 Over-ear and on-earn pieces are substantially more expensive because they produce juicer and clearer audio.